12 Art Books for Your Summer Holidays

-Summer is finally here, and if you are looking for some summer reading to accompany you while you laze by the pool of your villa or soak up the sun on the beach this summer, then look no further.
+Summer is finally here, and if you are looking for some vacation reading to accompany you while you laze by the pool of your villa or soak up the sun on the beach, then look no further.
 From art to photography, design to cultural theory, old to new – we’ve got you covered!
-Today, we’re going to recommend ten of the most inspiring and innovative art books to accompany your summer holiday.
+Today, we’re going to recommend 12 of the most inspiring and innovative art books to accompany your summer holiday.

 Afro-Atlantic Histories (2021) brings together a selection of around 400 works and documents by more than 200 artists from the 16th to the 21st centuries.
 Above all, the works express and analyze movements between Africa, the Americas, and Europe across this time period.

 This book is motivated by a mission to better explore and understand the visual cultures of Afro-Atlantic territories.
-For instance, it explores the experiences, creations, religious beliefs and philosophies of the inhabitants.
+For instance, it looks into the experiences, creations, religious beliefs and philosophies of the inhabitants.

 If you want to educate yourself on this vast history, spanning centuries and involving millions of people, then this art book is for you.

-Primarily, she captured images of unmade beds, belongings, clothes piled up on the floor, unfinished food, and half drunk bottles of wine.
-Yet, she also photographed the contents of closets and suitcases, examining the contents of the rubbish bin and the toiletries arranged on the washbasin.
+Primarily, she captured images of unmade beds, belongings, clothes piled up on the floor, unfinished food, and half-drunk bottles of wine.
+Yet, she also photographed the insides of closets and suitcases, examining the contents of the rubbish bin and the toiletries arranged on the washbasin.
 She even discovered their birth dates and blood types, diary entries, letters, and photographs.

 To accompany the images, Calle wrote short, diary-like texts in which she imagined the lives of the people whose personal space she was exploring.
 Her observations capture the reader, pulling them into this voyeurism with her.

 Simple, honest, and timeless, this book leaves you feeling like you yourself are moving through the private lives of the guests.

 3. The Illustrated America Vol. 1: Old Glory, 2016